nextsimhub/nextsimdg/XIOS Handover.md

 * Change the number of MPI processors for some of the XIOS unit tests so that we cover more cases than just 2 MPI ranks. e.g., `XiosCalendar_test` could use 1 MPI rank and one of the others could be modified to run with 3 MPI ranks.

+#### Slightly more advanced

+* Introduce `.cfg` files for the XIOS tests to get filepath(s), timestep, period, etc.; implement method(s) for reading such configuration files and setting the appropriate XIOS attributes.

 #### Major tasks

-* ...
+* Check NetCDF files written with the XIOS-driven version of `dumpModelState` are in the expected format.
+	* If not, assess what would be required and whether it would be feasible to achieve as part of the project.
+* Implement reading of NetCDF files using an XIOS-driven version of `getModelState`.
+	- May involve basing XIOS setup on NetCDF files used for config, e.g., grid.

 #### Other tasks

+- Compare the performance of XIOS configured with XML files versus XIOS configured using the API based on NetCDF header read directly.
-- Ensure the conversion of `1M` (1 month) to 30 days is documented on the XIOS pages and the nextSIM-DG time/config file pages
+- Ensure the conversion of `1M` (1 month) to 30 days is documented on the XIOS pages and the nextSIM-DG time/config file pages.
+- Investigate running XIOS on a separate thread.
+- Look into `use_oasis` option for XIOS.